 Can you please refund the purchase price?

-The script above is simple, but includes the four essential elements of an effective refund request.
-I’ve used this script to request refunds from a variety of businesses.
-The rest of this article includes more information about how to ask for refunds, specific examples of how I’ve successfully received refunds, and how to customize the letter for your own needs.
+The refund letter sample above is simple, but includes the four essential elements of an effective refund request.
+I’ve used this email script to request refunds from a variety of businesses.
+The rest of this article includes more information about how to ask for a refund politely, specific examples of how I’ve successfully received refunds, and how to customize the refund request letter for your own needs.

 But first a little about WHY you should ask for a refund.